About Melanie Phillips – Pet Portrait Artist

 Running and the Great Outdoors

-One of my favorite hobbies is running.
+One of my favourite hobbies is running.
 I head out with friends for local runs along the lanes and roads and I love exploring the countryside with Nicholas.
-This photo shows Lily and I on the coast near Stackpole in Pembrokeshire — one of our favorite spots.
+This photo shows Lily and I on the coast near Stackpole in Pembrokeshire — one of our favourite spots.

 - Stackpole area in Pembrokeshire